-Personnel responsible for delivery of programs and services must have written performance goals, objectives, and outcomes for each year's performance cycle to be used to plan, review, and evaluate work and performance.
+Personnel responsible for delivery of VMPS must have written performance goals, objectives, and outcomes for each year's performance cycle to be used to plan, review, and evaluate work and performance.
 The performance plan must be updated regularly to reflect changes during the performance cycle.